-Valmet operates globally and is exposed to foreign exchange risk in several currencies, although the geographical diversity of operations decrease the significance of any individual currency.
-Substantial proportion of Valmet’s net sales and costs are generated in euros (EUR), US dollars (USD), Swedish crowns (SEK) and Chinese yuans (CNY).
+Valmet operates globally and is exposed to foreign exchange risk in several currencies, although the geographical diversity of operations decreases the significance of any individual currency.
+Substantial proportion of Valmet’s net sales and costs are generated in euros (EUR), US dollars (USD), Swedish kronas (SEK) and Chinese yuans (CNY).

 Foreign exchange transaction exposure arises when a subsidiary has commercial or financial transactions and payments in another currency than its own functional currency and when related cash inflow and outflow amounts are not equal or concurrent.

 In accordance with Valmet's treasury policy, subsidiaries are required to hedge in full the foreign currency exposures on Consolidated Statement of Financial Position and other firm commitments.
 Cash flows denominated in a currency other than the functional currency of the subsidiary are hedged with internal forward exchange contracts with Treasury for periods, which do not usually exceed two years.
 Subsidiaries also carry out hedging directly with the banks in countries, where the regulation does not allow corporate internal cross-border contracts.
 Treasury monitors the net position of each currency and decides to what extent a currency position is to be closed.
 Treasury is responsible for entering into external forward transactions corresponding to the internal forwards whenever a subsidiary applies hedge accounting.
 Valmet’s treasury policy defines upper limits on the open currency exposures managed by Treasury; limits have been calculated on the basis of their potential profit or loss impact.
 To manage the foreign currency exposure Treasury may use forward exchange contracts and foreign exchange options.